Finding the Best Portable PC Case With Handles

 Even though Cooler Master has worked hard on the naming scheme, you shouldn’t be fooled: The two new MasterCase models are based directly on their predecessors.
 So Cooler Master has not developed new cases, but has updated and improved (quite successful) models.
 We have taken this opportunity to compare MasterCase MC600P and MasterCase MC500M directly with each other in a double test.

-With their very similar internal structure, they also offer very similar usage possibilities in principle.
+With their very similar internal structure, they also offer very similar usage possibilities in principle, which ultimately lead to the 3rd place in Best Portable PC Case With Handles.
 The most striking difference is the up to three additional 2.5-inch drive slots of the MasterCase MC600P.
 For this purpose, the air openings in the lid and the front are adapted differently.
 Otherwise, both cases offer plenty of space and adequate cooling options for a powerful gaming system.
 Both cases can also rely on the cooling capacity of three pre-installed 140 mm fans ex works.
 In order to exhaust the cooling potential, you have to remove the plastic front and only use the mesh front, though.
 Fan control is only available for the MasterCase MC500M.
 Even though it only offers two control levels, it can be used to adjust the cooling capacity and volume.
 Another clear bonus of the more expensive model is the USB 3.1 type C connection.

-Apart from these manageable functional differences, it is mainly the appearance and price that make the difference.
+Apart from these manageable functional differences, it is mainly the appearance and price that make the difference contributing to the 3rd place in Best Portable PC Case With Handles.
 Those who like it more discreet will find the MasterCase MC600P more attractive.
 The MasterCase MC500M also has a straightforward but more striking design.
 Whether you find the hidden (and protected) connections and buttons of the MasterCase MC600P or the directly visible and usable I/O panel of the MasterCase MC500M more practical is also a matter of taste.
 But without a doubt, the new illuminated RGB cover over the power supply unit is particularly striking on the top model.
 It should be acknowledged that Cooler Master does not simply use RGB fans or RGB strips, but actually uses a real RGB illuminated panel with a very unique and unspent look.
 The only lightly tinted glass side panel also makes it look its best.

 Cooler Master, the somewhat better equipment and more spectacular lighting of the MasterCase MC500M has its price with a surcharge of around 40 Dollar.
 More importantly, however, the prices of the new models have been adjusted.
 Above all, the entry-level price is more attractive with the MasterCase MC600P.
 While we still had to criticize the price of around 150 Dollar for the MasterCase Pro 6, the 130 Dollar for the MasterCase MC600P seem more appropriate, also in view of the current market situation.
 For example, a Fractal Design Define R6 with glass side panel costs a similar amount.
 The Define R6 pretty much takes the topic of modularity to the extreme.
 In comparison, it also nominally offers more cooling options.
 However, the lid radiator has more space in the higher Cooler Master cases.
 And Cooler Master also has the edge when it comes to drive slots – at least when you include optional drive cages and carriers.
 But as a silent case, the Define R6 is clearly ahead.
 This also applies to another flexible competitor model, namely the be quiet!
 Dark Base 700.